bitst0rm-pub/Formatter/README.md

   - with options to _exclude_ dirs, files, extensions, syntaxes.
 - Capable to format on Paste.
   - dito
-- Shared config files available for each 3rd-party plugin.
+- Shared config files available to get started.
 - Displays real-time word and character counts.
 - Automatically remembers and restores text position.
 - Customizable and extendable through 2 methods to add **_your_** own plugins: